b0llull0s/Arch-Installation-Scripts/README.md

 # Copy the .zsh entry and add it as source in the config file:
 source /usr/share/zsh/plugins/zsh-autosuggestions/zsh-autosuggestions.zsh
 ```
-- Nowdays with Steam using proton you dont need to install the graphical drivers yourself, the correct drivers for your system will be install when installing proton from Steam.
+- Nowdays with `Steam` using `proton` you dont need to install the `graphical drivers` yourself, the correct drivers for your system will be install when installing `proton` from `Steam`.

 ## Keybindings: